alibaba/bifrostui/packages/bui-core/src/Modal/index.en-US.md

 ---
-group: feedback
+group: Feedback
-name: Modal pop-up window
+name: Modal Popup
 ---

-# Modal pop-up window
+# Modal Popup

-Basic floating layer components.
+A basic floating layer component.
-Provides the ability to draw custom content at the top of the main view and isolate interaction with lower level content.
+It provides the ability to draw custom content on top of the main view and isolate interaction with underlying content.

-## Code demonstration
+## Code Demos

-### Basic pop-up window
+### Basic Popup

-Use open to control the opening/closing of pop ups Clicking on the pop-up mask layer and other events to close will be returned through the onClose callback
+Use `open` to control the opening/closing of the popup.
+Clicking events like closing the popup by clicking outside or on the backdrop will be returned via the `onClose` callback.

 ```tsx
 import { Button, Modal, Stack } from '@bifrostui/react';